 The easiest way to request a lumper service is to get in touch with your nominated carrier or trucking company for further inquiry.
-It’s also best to ensure that costs are finalized and agreed before requesting the service.
+It’s also best to ensure that costs are finalized and agreed upon before requesting the service.

-If you are working with a carrier who does not offer any lumper services, you may request them to recommend any of their vendors or partners who offer it.
+If you are working with a carrier that does not offer any lumper services, you may request them to recommend any of their vendors or partners who offer it.
 Conversely, you can also check online for potential service providers.

 Benefits of Lumper Services

 There are various benefits when it comes to having cargo unloaded for you.
 Of course, in exchange for these benefits, you’ll be requested to pay a lumper fee.
 Here are the main benefits:

 - Cargo is unloaded for you

 - Reduce cargo mishandling when unloading

 - May not require you to have MHE

 Lumper Fees vs Sort and Segregate Fees